Tourists in the EU/EEA and Switzerland

 Find out more about your rights here:

-If you plan to have a home office in another EEA country or Switzerland (nav.no) (in Norwegian), you should check whether this would affect your membership of the Norwegian National Insurance Scheme.
-Without membership, you will not be entitled to use your Norwegian European Health Insurance Card.
+If you plan to have a home office in another EEA country or Switzerland, you should check whether this would affect your membership of the Norwegian National Insurance Scheme.
+You will not be entitled to use your Norwegian European Health Insurance Card without membership.
+Read more on nav.no about membership in the Norwegian National Insurance Scheme.

 Example

 Mari and Tanja are on a road trip in Europe.
 Both are members of the Norwegian National Insurance Scheme.
 Their first stop is Sweden, where Tanja breaks her leg while skiing.
 She therefore has to go to hospital.
-Tanja, who is a Russian citizen, shows her ID and gives her residential address in Norway.
+Tanja, a Russian citizen, shows her ID and gives her residential address in Norway.
 She only has to pay a user fee in the same way as Swedish citizens.
-Mari continues on to Germany alone.
-There, she gets food poisoning and has to see a doctor.
-Because the doctor is practising privately, she is unable to use her European Health Insurance Card.
-She therefore has to pay the full cost of the treatment.
+Mari continues to Germany alone.
+There, she gets food poisoning and must see a doctor.
+Because the doctor is practising privately, Mari is unable to use her European Health Insurance Card.
+She, therefore, has to pay the full cost of the treatment.

 If you do not have or are unable to use a European Health Insurance Card

-If you do not have a European Health Insurance Card or you find that the treatment centre does not recognise or accept the card, you will have to pay for the medical investigation/treatment.
-You should then make sure that you obtain an invoice, a receipt and documentation of the treatment that is carried out.
+If you do not have a European Health Insurance Card or find that the treatment centre does not recognise or accept the card, you must pay for the medical investigation/treatment.
+You should then obtain an invoice, a receipt, and documentation of the treatment that has been carried out.

 This also applies if you have forgotten to use your European Health Insurance Card.
 When you return home, you can apply for reimbursement from Helfo.